bmccutchanjr/LIRI/README.md

-// and then get these additional modules needed for this app const fs = require("fs");                                   // Node's file system module const log = require("./log.js");                            // log file module const inquirer = require("inquirer");                       // interactive prompt
+// and then get these additional modules needed for this app const fs = require("fs");                                   // Node's file system module const log = require("./log.js");                            // log file module
 ```
 Four of these are custom modules written for LIRI and are `bandsintown.js`, `omdb.js`, `spotify.js` and `log.js`.
 These modules in turn import modules from their respective API developers.

-LIRI also makes use of the standard Node modules `fs`.
+LIRI also makes use of the standard Node module `fs`.

 If you want to download and run LIRI on your own system, you'll need to run `npm i` to install the required dependencies.